RyanBayne/TwitchPress-Ultimate-Member-Extension/readme.txt

 status, their membership level (role) will be updated.

 Currently requires the following plugins:
-* TwitchPress - The core plugin, includes Twitch channel feed features.
+* TwitchPress Core Plugin     - Use to build a custom Twitch suite with extension ability.
-* TwitchPress Sync Extension - Focuses on updating locally stored Twitch data in a controlled manner.
+* TwitchPress Sync Extension  - Focuses on updating locally stored Twitch data in a controlled manner which is required for busy sites.
-* TwitchPress Login Extension - This may be a temporary requirement during development.
+* TwitchPress Login Extension - Provides safe login and automatic registration that other extensions can expand further to suite different systems.

 == Developer Comment ==